Playwright automation checklist to reduce flaky tests

 The second major source of flakiness is an unstable locator strategy.
 Tests that rely on brittle selectors, such as auto-generated CSS classes or fragile XPath expressions, break whenever developers refactor the UI.

-Playwright selectors are powerful tools that enable robust element targeting, even within complex scenarios like shadow DOMs or dynamic controls, which is essential for building a stable Playwright test case that can be reliably automated and maintained.
+Playwright selectors are powerful tools that enable robust element targeting, even in complex scenarios like shadow DOMs or dynamic controls, which is essential for building a stable Playwright test case that can be reliably automated and maintained.

 This hierarchy decouples the test from implementation details, making it far more stable.